 Many of Connecticut’s 350,000 small businesses need commercial auto insurance to protect from accidents that involve their work vehicles.
-Business vehicles are considered to have more risk exposure than personal autos and often need certain coverages and limits because of it.
+Business vehicles typically have more risk exposure than personal autos and often need certain coverages and limits as a result.

 Over 750,000 small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a single catering truck in New Haven or several landscaping trucks in Hartford.
+Each gets customized coverage to match their unique needs, whether they own a single catering truck in New Haven or several landscaping trucks in Hartford.